Laboring in the Soil

 October 3, 2019, Words By: Jenna Smith, Image By:

-It is an odd image in this week’s text:, uprooting a tree (already challenging) and planting it into a body of water that is salty (impossible).
-But it is not surprising to talk of agriculture in terms of challenges, impossibilities, and indeed, as an act of faith.
+It is an odd image in this week’s text: uprooting a tree (already challenging) and planting it into a body of salty water (impossible).
+But it is not surprising to talk of agriculture in terms of challenges and impossibilities—as an act of faith.

-In downtown Montréal, Innovation Youth has been growing our expertise in urban agriculture for several years.
-We “green the city” by planting vegetable gardens and hiring unemployed teens to maintain them in odd spots: churchyards, forgotten plots of land next to condominiums, back alley ways, and most recently the old garden next to the famous Notre Dame Basilica (yes, the one where Celine Dion got married), which is actually North America’s oldest standing urban garden.
+In downtown Montréal, Innovation Youth has spent several years developing expertise in urban agriculture.
+IY “greens the city” by planting vegetable gardens and hiring unemployed teens to maintain them in odd spots: churchyards, forgotten plots of land next to condominiums, back alleyways.
+They’ve even worked North America’s oldest standing urban garden, next to the famous Notre Dame Basilica (yes, the one where Celine Dion got married).

-This Notre Dame garden, owned by the Sulpician order, had suffered nearly 30 years of neglect, and a century of mismanagement by the time Innovation Youth moved in.
-The French design was unfavourable to Canadian climate.
-The old maple and chestnut trees drained the soil of its nutrients and overshadowed the flower beds so that growth was difficult.
-The vegetable plots, once vital to feeding a community of 1000 priests, nuns, parishioners and their families, were in such disarray that it took a whole summer to weed and replenish the soil.
-Our staff, interns, and young people had frequent moments of doubt, frustration, fatigue and frustration.
+The Notre Dame garden, owned by the Sulpician order, had suffered nearly 30 years of neglect and a century of mismanagement by the time Innovation Youth moved in.
+The French design was unfavourable to the Canadian climate.
+Old maple and chestnut trees drained the soil of its nutrients and overshadowed the flower beds, making growth difficult.
+The vegetable plots, which once fed a community of 1000 priests, nuns, parishioners and their families, were in such disarray that it took an entire summer to weed and replenish the soil.
+Staff, interns, and young people had frequent moments of doubt, fatigue, and frustration.

 The tree planted in the salty sea.
 This is how gardening in an urban context sometimes feels.